 Wouldn’t it be awesome if you could accurately narrow down these candidates, even before you interact with them?
 The good news is this is already possible today.

-People analytics tools like Pulsifi are able to gather information about candidates’ hard skills and soft skills to predict outcomes like behaviour, attitudes, and performance to a job.
+People analytics tools like Pulsifi are able to gather information about candidates’ hard skills and soft skills to predict outcomes like behavior, attitudes, and performance to a job.
 These data points on candidates are obtained from multiple sources, including CVs, personality assessments and video interviews.